icsm-au/DynAdjust/resources/BUILDING.md

 #### 1.3 Install CodeSynthesis XSD and Apache xerces-c headers and libraries

 DynAdjust requires CodeSynthesis XSD (version 4.0) headers and Apache xerces-c headers and libraries.
-The x86 and x64 Windows dependencies are available as a bundle via: https://www.codesynthesis.com/products/xsd/download.xhtml
+XSD x86 and x64 Windows dependencies are available as a bundle via: https://www.codesynthesis.com/products/xsd/download.xhtml

+Note that the XSD installer (.msi) for Windows includes precompiled Apache Xerces-C++ libraries (32 and 64 bit) for all the supported Visual Studio versions.

 If the default installation path (`C:\Program Files (x86)\CodeSynthesis XSD 4.0`) is used during setup, the XSD and xerces-c paths will be correctly referenced via the Visual Studio property sheet `dynadjust.props`.
 As with the boost paths, the header and library folder paths for XSD and xerces-c are saved using _User Macros_, named **XsdIncludeDir**, **XsdLibDir_x64**, and **XsdLibDir_Win32**: